Skip to main content

 • www.marktse.com

-• Mark Tse
+• Dr. Mark Tse

 Dr. Mark Tse is a conductor and educator, serving as Assistant Professor of Instrumental Music Education at the University of Saskatchewan, and settler living on the Treaty Six Territory and the Homeland of the Métis.
 He conducts the University’s Concert Band and Symphony Orchestra and is an instructor of conducting and instrumental music teaching in secondary schools.